vogler/FlowMeter/log.md

 - 17.01.2020: Wemos D1 mini stopped working because it rusted because water was dripping from the ceiling (not from normal showering but leak from apartment above).
 See [rust-1.jpg](images/rust-1.jpg), [rust-2.jpg](images/rust-2.jpg).
 - 18.01.2020: installed replacement Wemos D1 mini (now on small breadboard with most wiring done under the PCB).
   - Fixed bug: duration was 30s too long (included timeout).
   - Fixed reporting of flow when light switch is turned on/off by ignoring the first pulse interval.
+TODO: might need to ignore up to 3 intervals ({1: 3156, 2: 147, 3: 3, 4: 0}).
   - Flow worked, but temperatures are way too high > 110-147 C.
 - 20.01.2020: debugged temperature issue.
   - A0 is not working right: ~2.8 V measured between GND and A0, when shorted it should report 0, but it led to reboot.
 3V3-A0 works and reports 1023.
 Seems like A0 is connected to something it shouldn't be.
 Header pins are soldered fine.